valgur/metsaregister/README.rst

     Commands:
-      forest_stands  Query and save forest stands' information for... list           List available layers and their IDs query_layer    Query layer's features intersecting with a...
+      forest_stands  Query and save forest stands' information for... list           List available layers and their IDs get_layer    Query layer's features intersecting with a...

 Available layers
 ----------------